Gender Pay Reporting - FitzRoy

 This will allow us to compare the distribution of male and female employees within each quartile and across the organisation as a whole.

 There has been little movement in terms of our distribution of female and male employees across the quartile pay bands.
-This distribution is consistent with gender split of our organisation, with 80% of employees being female.
+This distribution is consistent with gender split of our organisation, with just under 80% of employees being female.

 Gender Bonus Gap